 1. Tubby Todd All Over Ointment // At a few weeks old, Eliza had a bit of baby acne that didn’t seem to be going anywhere.
 I tried several at-home remedies and ordered things I had read about in groups with zero luck.
 Then, I sprang for this jar of magic that moms were raving about.
 It literally cleared up her skin in 48 hours.
 Crazy.
 She has sensitive skin (I can’t even use regular baby face wipes on her) so since then, I’ve continued to use it on her face nightly, for little scrapes, any little marks she gets, diaper rash, etc. It’s awesome for dry patches and there hasn’t been a thing I’ve used it on where it hasn’t worked; it is literally magic in a jar and probably my #1 discovery and recommendation for any new mom.
-If you use THIS LINK, it looks like you can get 15% off your first order 😉 They have several other natural baby bath products I haven’t tried just yet but the AOO is crazy amazing.
+They have several other natural baby bath products I love, but the AOO is crazy amazing.

 2. Gingham Hooded Towel // Eliza has several hooded towels — most adorable with animal heads — but despite having a bath every night, we use THIS ONE 95% of the time.
 It is so absorbent, a great size, and slays all the others in terms of practicality.
 It comes in several different gingham trim colors and fits all the way up to 30 lbs (or 33″).